RiperFr/sf2DebuggerChrome/README.md

 ## Licencing
 This webapp/extension and all original files contained are under [Creative Commons Attribution License (BY-NC-SA)](http://creativecommons.org/licenses/by-nc-sa/3.0/)
-Thanks for VisualPharm for some icons : http://www.visualpharm.com/ Thanks for Symfony2 and Sensiolabs for SF icon : http://symfony.com/logo
+Thanks for VisualPharm for some icons : http://www.visualpharm.com/ Thanks for Symfony2 and SensioLabs for SF icon : http://symfony.com/logo